-The Data Zone shall contain four Defect Management Areas (DMAs), two at the beginning of the zone and two at the end of the zone.
-The area between the two sets of DMAs is called the User Area.
-The User Area shall be interrupted by the Buffer tracks at each band boundary as specified in 18.1.
+The Data Zone shall contain four Defect Management Areas (DMAs), two at the beginning of the zone and two at the end of the band 0.
+Data Zone shall be interrupted by the Buffer tracks at each Band boundary as specified in 18.1.